The 10 Best Things to Do in Maggie Valley NC

 More hardy and adventurous hikers can also take a somewhat steep trail that descends from the deck directly to the bottom of the falls.
 Note that the short trail down tends to be very muddy, with slippery roots and stones.

-But there are ropes to hold onto as you carefully make your way, and the view from the bottom is totally worth the effort.
+But there are ropes to hold onto as you make your way down, and in our experience the view from the bottom was totally worth the effort.

 READ MORE: The 50 Best North Carolina Waterfalls to Visit